themindfuldev/tiagorg.github.io-source/source/_posts/2014-10-09-backbone-best-practices-and-marionette-backbone-subviews-courier.md

 category: event
 ---

-On October 9th, 2014 I hosted the [Backbone.js Hackers](http://www.meetup.com/Backbone-js-Hackers/) meetup in SF at [Cloudflare](https://www.cloudflare.com/).
+On October 9th, 2014 I hosted the [Backbone.js Hackers](http://www.meetup.com/Backbone-js-Hackers/) meetup in San Francisco, CA at [Cloudflare](https://www.cloudflare.com/).

 Thanks [Avenue Code](http://avenuecode.com) for sponsoring the food and drinks and James Kyle from Cloudflare for arranging the venue!